PranavBahuguna/Archicad-Plugin-Pranav/README.md

 ## Plugin operation

 There are several options provided in the plugin:
+- Checkboxes for using selection vs using all elements.
+If no elements are selected in Archicad, then it will default to the latter option.
+If a selection is made (e.g. selecting elements with the arrow tool), it gives the option of parsing data for that selection only, or obtaining data from all project elements instead.
 - Checkboxes for property definition filters.
 These limit the property types that will be collected and exported for each element, and multiple types can be selected.
-If all properties checkbox is checked or none of them are, then all property types will be included.
+If all properties checkbox is checked, then all property types will be included.
 - Text box containing comma-separated values of all available element types.
-You can limit the element types available by removing unwanted element types.
+This automatically updates based on whether a selection or all elements are selected.
+You can limit the elements whose data is extracted by removing element types.
-- Text box requesting a file path.
-Enter a file path (e.g. `C:\Users\Username\Output.json`) to provide a location to output JSON data.
+- File path export option.
+Enter a file path (e.g. `C:\Users\Username\Output.json`) to provide a location to write JSON data to.
+Unchecking this option will disable file exports.
+- Url path export option.
+Enter a base url (e.g. `http://httpbin.org`) to provide a location to upload JSON data to.
+Data will be sent via the
+  HTTP POST method, (so full endpoint would be `http://httpbin.org/post`).
+Unchecking this option will disable url exports.
+- Export button to run the export process for file, url or both.
+On completion, this will produce a dialog notifying the success or failure of the export operations for file and url respectively.
+This button is disabled if no property definition filters are selected or both file and url exports are disabled.

 The exported JSON will have this format: